wp-plugins/kama-thumbnail/readme.txt

 * Fix: getimagesizefromstring() only work in php 5.4+

 = 1.9.0 =
-* + Images parses from URL with curl first
+* added: Images parses from URL with curl first

 = 1.8.0 =
-* + Images parses from URL.
+* added: Images parses from URL.
 It fix some bugs, where plugin couldn't create abs path to img.
-* + Allowed hosts settings.
+* added: Allowed hosts settings.
 Now you can set sites from which tumbs will be created too.

 = 1.7.2 =
 * Back to PHP 5.2 support :(